golang-migrate/migrate/database/oracle/README.md

 # oracle
 The golang oracle driver [godror](https://github.com/godror/godror) does not natively support executing multiple statements in a single query.
-Here are the strategies for splitting the migration text into separately-executed statements:
+Here are the strategies for splitting the migration text into separately-executed statements if multi statements detecting isn't been disable explicitly via `x-disable-multi-statements`:
 1. If there is no PL/SQL statement in a migration file, the `semicolons` will be the separator
 1. If there is any PL/SQL statement in a migration file, the separator will be `---` in a single line or specified by `x-plsql-line-separator`, And in this case the multiple statements cannot be used when a statement in the migration contains a string with the given `line separator`.